 Role at ANSTO

-Dr Anna Paradowska current role is to establish and lead Industrial Liaison Office at the Bragg Institute.
+Dr Anna Paradowska current role is to establish and lead the Industrial Liaison Office at the Australian Centre for Neutron Scattering.
 Her role is to promote the use of the Bragg Institute’s facilities for applied industrial research and to manage technology transfer.
 Her goal is to build long term collaboration and partnerships with universities, other research organisations, businesses and industries to support Australian and global industry.

 Anna has published a book on the residual stress measurements and has co-authored two book chapters, as well as published over 100 peer-reviewed journals and conference papers.